Worship

 Prelude: special organ music to usher us into worship.

-The Call to Worship (the congregation is called to prepare for worship).
-The purpose of the call to worship according to an article by a pastor is:
+The Call to Worship The congregation is called to prepare for worship.
+We, as a reformed congregation, hold the Regulative Principle of Worship.
+All elements of worship are explicitly commanded by scripture.
+The purpose of the call to worship, according to an article by the pastor is:

 • To direct the minds of worshippers toward God.